Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Introduction

-The state in which a decision maker is indifferent between two or more choice alternatives plays a prominent role in many domains of economic analysis.
-Despite its significance, however, it is not very well-understood at present how one can elicit and analyse an individual's observable choice behaviour in ways that allow one to extract their potentially weak preferences and distinguish between their strict-preference and indifference parts.
-Even more challengingly, if one also accepts that the individual in question may be indecisive with preferences that are transitive but incomplete, how could such observable data be used to separate indifference from incomparability/indecisiveness?
+The state in which a decision maker is indifferent between two or more choice alternatives in the sense of considering them to be equivalent plays a prominent role in many domains of economic analysis.
+As such, it is important to understand what kinds of observable decision environments and data-analytic methods can in principle allow for extracting an individual's potentially weak preferences and distinguishing between their strict-preference and indifference parts.
+This is particularly pertinent if one also accepts that the individual in question may be indecisive, with preferences that are transitive but potentially incomplete.
+In this situation, it is not obvious how such observable decision data could be used to separate indifference from incomparability/indecisiveness.

-These questions are important from both a theoretical and a policy perspective.
-Since many economic models assume that agents have preferences with non-trivial indifference parts, elicitation of the agents' weak preference relations would allow testing these models' descriptive relevance more accurately than if indifferences were assumed away.
-Moreover, knowing for example how many decision makers within a community consider a tree-planting program to be equally good to the development of a playground and how many have a strict preference instead would generally allow the local policy maker to arrive at a better decision than if all preferences were mistakenly interpreted to be strict.
-Similarly, understanding when agents are indifferent and when they are indecisive can enable the policy maker to decide whether to immediately make an active choice that will impact everyone in the group or delay such a choice and aim instead to inform the group's members towards resolving their indecisiveness, e.g. via targeted information campaigns.
+These problems are important, both from a theoretical and a policy perspective.
+First, since many economic models of individual, collective or interactive decisions assume that agents have preferences with non-trivial indifference parts, elicitation of the agents' weak preference relations would allow for testing these models' descriptive relevance more accurately than if indifferences were assumed away.
+Additionally, knowing, for example, how many decision makers within a community consider e.g. a tree-planting program to be equally good to the development of a playground and how many of them have a strict preference instead would generally allow the community leader to arrive at a better decision than if all preferences were mistakenly interpreted to be strict.
+This example is made more concrete with the possibilities laid out in the table below, which shows how eliciting single choices in the presence of indifferences may lead to a Pareto inefficient social outcome while eliciting multiple choices would not:

-This paper's first contribution is to propose and apply an incentivized lab experimental design which elicits observable behavioural data that could be used to recover an individual's weak preferences and distinguish between their strict part, indifference part and, where relevant, incomparability/indecisiveness part.
-The main feature of the design is that it allows subjects to make multiple choices from every menu of alternatives they see, by introducing incentives that help subjects make such possibly multi-valued choices in a preference-guided way.
-Subjects in the Non-Forced-Choice treatment can additionally avoid/delay making a choice from any menu at a small cost, whereas in the Forced-Choice treatment they are always required to choose at least one option.